History of Nintendo: iQue

 In 2002, Nintendo and Chinese-American scientist Wei Yen co-founded the company iQue, a joint venture to manufacture and distribute official Nintendo games within mainland China.
 The Chinese government's Ministry of Culture had banned the sale of game consoles nationally in 2000; this led the country's gaming market to be dominated by counterfeit consoles running pirated games.
 Wishing to combat piracy of their games, Nintendo created iQue to work with the government to legally sell games for a China-exclusive home console, the iQue Player.
 The system was ultimately unsuccessful, in terms of its own sales, as well as combating piracy.
-Only 14 games were released for the system.
-By 2011, the Ministry of Culture's ban had become so minimally enforced that Sony and Microsoft had started selling their consoles in China as they would in other countries.
-However, iQue still sells Nintendo games in China to this day.
+Only 14 games were released for the system. iQue still sells Nintendo games in China, but on regional versions of Nintendo's globally-released consoles.

 2004 restructuring

 In 2004, Iwata restructured Nintendo by replacing the company's four Research & Development divisions with four new divisions, one of them being Nintendo EAD, which was kept in operation.
 Still led by Miyamoto, EAD was now split into eight teams (EAD 1-8) who each developed separate games.
-The employees of the previous Research & Development 1 and 2 games were put into EAD.
 Two departments were made to work on hardware: Integrated Research & Development (IRD) for consoles, and Research & Engineering Development (RED) for handhelds.
 The fourth division, Software Planning & Division (SPD), developed titles with smaller scopes than the EAD teams, and supervised external first-party development (employees within Nintendo but based outside their Kyoto office).
 This structure existed until 2015.